 You can also use a reference track of a song you like the mix of dropped into the DAW (don’t use an external program to play the track) to see if you’re on the right track in the big picture.
 Once the mix is finished, you can master it using mastering software, an online mastering service, or send it away to a pro.

-How do you mix properly?
+Basics of mixing – how do you mix properly?

-Now that you learned the step-by-step process for mixing music, you are ready to practice.
+Now that you have learned the step-by-step process for mixing music, you are ready to practice.
 However, there are several beginner mistakes you should avoid so that you improve your skillset more efficiently.

 Here are four beginner mistakes you should avoid while mixing: